 International Jobs: TESL Canada Professional Standard 1 is equivalent to CELTA or Trinity CertTESOL because it requires 120 hours of training and a Practicum module, so TESL Canada is accepted for professional teaching jobs anywhere in the world.

 LINC, University or College, IELTS Teaching Jobs: TESL Canada Professional Standard 2 certification will give you the credentials you need to pursue the best teaching positions in Canada and abroad.

 Coventry House International-OnTESOL Has Been an Approved TESL Canada Course Provider Since 2003!

-TESL Canada accreditation is required by most language schools in Canada and it is highly recognized worldwide.
-The 250-hour TESOL Diploma program is recognized by TESL Canada for their Professional Standard 2 certification on completion of a separate 20-hour Practicum.
-Study online and take the Practicum anywhere in the world!
+The online 250-hour TESOL Diploma program offered by Coventry House International is recognized by TESL Canada for their Professional Standard 2 accreditation on completion of a separate 50-hour Practicum.

 - Experienced ESL teachers: Upgrade your credentials and pursue greater career opportunities!
 Study online and save on the Practicum fee by completing it at the school you work at.

 - Experienced Canadian teachers returning from teaching abroad: Get the credentials you need to teach English in Canada.
 You can start the program online and finish while you fulfill your contract abroad.
 You may also complete the Practicum abroad if the supervising teacher and classes meet the requirements.

 - Canadian ESL teachers going abroad: Get the training and credentials you need to teach English in Canada and abroad.
 Go abroad with an online TESOL certificate or TESOL Diploma and complete the Practicum when you want to become eligible for TESL Canada accreditation!
 There isn’t a deadline to complete the Practicum, so you can take it before leaving, while teaching abroad, or after returning home.